2024-2025 Academic Catalog

 SEE 325.
 Sustainable Development Goals.
 3 Hours

 Analysis of the Sustainable Development Goals as a framework for approaching complex, international challenges of sustainable development, environmental sustainability, climate change mitigation and adaptation, and human rights.
 Background to the goals, metrics for evaluating progress toward the goals, and interactions between various goals will be evaluated through readings and discussion.
-Prerequisite(s): SEE 250 or SEE 280.
+Prerequisite(s): SEE 250 or SEE 280 or HRS 200 or Permission of instructor.

 SEE 340.
 Food, Energy and Water Nexus.
 3 Hours